-The increased stress of competitions can cause athletes to react both physically and mentally in a manner that can negatively affect their performance abilities.
-They may become tense, their heart rates race, they break into a cold sweat, they worry about the outcome of the competition, they find it hard to concentrate on the task at hand.
+The increased stress of competitions can cause athletes to react physically and mentally, negatively affecting their performance abilities.
+They may become tense, their heart rates race, they break into a cold sweat, they worry about the outcome of the competition, and they find it hard to concentrate on the task.

-This has led coaches to take an increasing interest in the field of sports psychology and in particular in the area of competitive anxiety.
+This has led coaches to take an increasing interest in the field of sports psychology and, in particular, in the area of competitive anxiety.
 That interest has focused on techniques that athletes can use in the competitive situation to maintain control and optimise their performance.
-Once learned, these techniques allow the athlete to relax and to focus his/her attention in a positive manner on the task of preparing for and participating in the competition.
+Once learned, these techniques allow the athlete to relax and focus their attention positively on preparing for and participating in the competition.
 Psychology is another weapon in the athlete's armoury in gaining the winning edge.
 To know more about an athlete's psychological abilities, try online therapy in the UK or PsychicsTemple.com.
 A free reading regarding custom psychics can be a great help.

-Concentration, confidence, control and commitment (the 4C's) are generally considered the main mental qualities that are important for successful performance in most sports.
+Concentration, confidence, control and commitment (the 4C's) are the main mental qualities important for successful performance in most sports.

 This is the mental quality to focus on the task at hand.
 If the athlete lacks concentration, then their athletic abilities will not be effectively or efficiently applied to the task.
 Research has identified the following types of attention focus:

 The demand for concentration varies with the sport:

 Common distractions are anxiety, mistakes, fatigue, weather, public announcements, coach, manager, opponent, negative thoughts etc.

 Strategies to improve concentration are very personal.
 One way to maintain focus is to set process goals for each session or competition.
-The athlete will have an overall goal for which the athlete will identify a number of process goals that help focus on specific aspects of the task.
-For each of these goals, the athlete can use a trigger word (a word which instantly refocuses the athlete's concentration to the goal) e.g. sprinting technique requires the athlete to focus on being tall, relaxed, smooth and to drive with the elbows - trigger word could be "technique"
+The athlete will have an overall goal for which the athlete will identify several process goals that help focus on specific aspects of the task.
+For each of these goals, the athlete can use a trigger word (a word which instantly refocuses the athlete's concentration to the goal), e.g. sprinting technique requires the athlete to focus on being tall, relaxed, smooth and driving with the elbows - trigger word could be "technique".